 Please visit my website portfolio

-and click through to my many websites for samples of my web, photography, and graphics work.
+for samples of my web, photography, and graphics work.

 restore, and provisioning for Microsoft Exchange systems.

-I created, populated and maintained an internal test web site parallel to NetLibrary’s live site.
+I created, populated, and maintained an internal test web site parallel to NetLibrary’s live site.

 My system was in compliable Perl, and utilized some of NetLibrary’s proprietary Web tools.